 PROPOSALS

-Having a great idea for a research project is only the first step of the proposal development and creation process.
+Having a great idea for a research project is only the first step of the proposal creation process.

 - understanding the ins and outs of your particular funder;